A Space To Heal

 Photos & videos

 Our fees vary according to the level of training and experience of individual therapists.
-As a general guide, however, our fees range from £45 to £60 for individuals.
+As a general guide, however, our average fee is between £50 - £60 for individuals.
 Fees for couples, families and groups are negotiated with the individual therapist involved.

 We offer private parking on the premises, and are close to bus routes between Loughborough and Ashby.
 We are very close to Junction 23 of the M1.